 - Communities of practice – join a community of practice in an area of interest to help with collective learning and sharing of ideas.

-Our existing career development opportunities are now on Discover.
+Our existing career development opportunities are on Discover.
 We are continuously developing new learning opportunities aligned to the University's frameworks outlined above.
-Blended 70:20:10 solutions will become available on Discover as soon as they are developed.
-HRonline is being phased out and courses can be booked directly through Discover.
+Blended 70:20:10 solutions are available on Discover as soon as they are developed.
+Courses can be booked directly through Discover.

 Leadership Development Programs

 A range of courses are available, as part of the Leadership Development area:

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.